andrewmcaleavey/ReliableTrendIndex/README.md

 That data shows a difference score of `1` cm.
 From the example text, we know that the standard error of the difference is `.7071068`.

-We could simply compute the RCI for this individual:
+We could simply compute the RCI for this individual by using their first and last observations, which is commonly done in routine care and clinical trials analysis of clinically significant change:

 ``` r
 jt_rci_calc(difference = 1, sdiff = .7071068)